stablekernel/aqueduct/source/docs/testing/clients.md

 ## Avoid Port Conflicts

-Aqueduct applications run through the `bin/main.dart` script default to port 8000.
-Applications run with `aqueduct serve` default to port 8081.
+Applications run with `aqueduct serve` default to port 8888.
 You may use the `--port` command-line option to pick a different port:

 ```
 aqueduct serve --port 4000